Angela was a foster parent for eight years and has four daughters, one in which is adopted.

-If you have a wonderful support group who will love you as well as any child in your home regardless of the reason for this, this will help you and the children in so many ways.
+If you have an excellent support group who will love you as well as any child in your home, this will help you and the children in so many ways.
 I am fortunate enough to have this, and it has not only been a blessing for my adoptive daughter, but also for my husband and I as we hit new challenges.

 How Much Do Foster Parents Get Paid?

 There is a false impression surrounding foster care that you can make money doing this.
-Now, yes, foster parents do get paid, but a very small amount in comparison to what a child actually needs.
+Now, yes, foster parents do get paid, but a minimal amount in comparison to what a child needs.
 Children are expensive.
-For one, if it's an infant, think of the cost of diapers and formula, even as a child gets older they need not only necessities, but also experiences like a normal child that will cost money.
+For one, if it's an infant, think of the cost of diapers and formula.
+Even as a child gets older, they need not only necessities but also experiences like a healthy child that will cost money.

 I believe the average child gets less than 15 dollars a day that will go to the foster parent.
-There is in most states a clothing allowance, but realistically if you receive 100 dollars twice a year as we did, how much clothes does that really buy?
-By the time you buy a winter coat, snowpants, boots, and shoes, you have already spent that plus some.
+There is, in most states, a clothing allowance, but realistically if you receive 100 dollars twice a year as we did, how many clothes does that buy?
+By the time you buy a winter coat, snow pants, boots, and shoes, you have already spent that plus some.
 Keep in mind also that what you buy is theirs.
 When and if they leave, you'll be packing those clothes, toys, books.
 You are not able to use these same items as a hand-me-down for the next child as you might your own children.

-Other expenses that may be overlooked that are necessities for foster care is bed, dresser, desk, toy bin, games, toys, school supplies, coats, clothes, movie tickets, plane tickets (if you go on a trip), restaurant meals, etc.
+Other expenses include a bed, dresser, desk, toy bin, games, toys, school supplies, coats, clothes, movie tickets, plane tickets (if you go on a trip), restaurant meals, etc.

 Why Do You Want to Be a Foster Parent

 You need to make sure that your expectations are realistic.
-For instance if you are wanting to do it so you have extra money, you certainly won't!
-If you want to build your family this way, although this works, it is very risky.
+For instance, if you want to do it, so you have extra money, you certainly won't!
+If you're hoping to build your family this way, although this works, it is risky.
 More than fifty percent of the children that come into foster care will go back home to their biological parents.
 That is the goal of every child in the foster care system.
-They don't want to give you the child, they want to rehabilitate their biological parent.
-Even in cases that the social worker thinks the child will be placed up for adoption, even then there is no guarantees.
-Are you okay with handling your own loss of a child?
+They don't want to give you the child; they want to rehabilitate their biological parent.
+Even in cases that the social worker thinks the child will be placed up for adoption, even then, there are no guarantees.
+Are you okay with handling your loss of a child?

-If your intent is to change someone's life, although that is very noble of you, you need to be realistic.
-You can hope, you can try, but the only person who can change someone's life is the person themselves.
-You can give them the tools and know how to do it, but chances are you won't see the fruits of your labor.
+If you intend to change someone's life, although that is very noble of you, you need to be realistic.
+You can hope you can try, but the only person who can change someone's life is the person themselves.
+You can give them the tools and know-how to do it, but chances are you won't see the fruits of your labor.
 Maybe something you said will stick with them, but once they go back home, it's hard to know what sticks with them, and what doesn't.

 So if you are considering becoming foster parents, be real with yourself.
 Is this right for you?
 Can you handle the stress, can you afford it, are you really in it for the right reasons.
 Then if so, go for it.
 It's rewarding, although in ways you might not expect.